Do you have a guinea pig and are you wondering can guinea pigs eat grapes?

 Mostly, vets don’t recommend high sugar food (grapes, carrots) to tiny creatures as it may harm your guinea pigs’ lifespan and also lead them to obesity, which makes life more miserable.

-There are many foods available which you can use as an alternative to grapes.
+There are many foods available that you can use as an alternative to grapes.

 Consider giving them other options which contain less sugar.